ikamanu/responsive-jq-sample/README.md

 - Use JQuery
 - Build a responsive 'class="container"' div that'll hold a tab module
 - Convert from tabs to accordion when window in portrait mode (or width < 480px)
-- Build a back button friendly hash-bang-slash (i.e. "#!/") URL navigation system that
+- Build a back button friendly hash-bang-slash (i.e. "#!/") URL navigation system

 [Live Demo](http://www.prodgalson.com/simple-jq)